EUROPEAN ARAB HORSE SHOW COMMISSION – BLUE BOOK 2018

 b) No equipment intended to alter the natural appearance of the horse is permitted in the stables, including necksweats, neck collars, tailracks, hobbles or weights.
 Anyone using such equipment on the showground may be suspended by the DC for the period of the show.

-33. Excessive whipping or shanking, excessive stimulation by noise, excessive circling of the horse, intimidation, use of electric shock devices or infliction of pain by any means are forbidden in all parts of the showground or stable areas, at all times.
+33. Excessive whipping, excessive stimulation by noise, excessive circling of the horse, intimidation, use of electric shock devices or infliction of pain by any means are forbidden in all parts of the showground or stable areas, at all times.

 34. The above actions will be sanctioned